Ranger of the North

 Story | Budget Items | About the Team | Updates

-As a documentary that explores the environmental themes of The Lord of the Rings, “Ranger of the North” will uniquely appeal to a broad, diverse audience and inspire viewers to (re-)connect with nature and take responsibility for our planet’s health.
+As a documentary that explores the environmental themes of The Lord of the Rings, “Ranger of the North” will uniquely appeal to a broad, diverse audience, inspiring viewers to (re)connect with nature and take responsibility for our planet’s health.

 Synopsis